-- a) Managing the areas of accounting and controlling, risk management, and IT and projects - b) Deputizing for the Chief Executive Officer of the Pension Fund and providing support in relation to strategic, organizational, and procedural issues and projects as well as governance issues - c) Accounting and controlling: - Financial statements and annual report - Implementation of the budget process and periodic cost monitoring (controlling) in relation to administration costs and asset management costs, including submission to the Board of Trustees - Cash management, financial and securities accounting - d) Risk management: - Maintaining the enterprise risk management system (ERM) for company-wide risk management, including the internal control system (ICS) - e) Financial management of the entire Pension Fund: - ALM process - Coordinating with the bank, e.g. with the US GAAP Steering Committee, complying with SOX and FATCA requirements, Group Accounting requirements, etc. - Ensuring adequate reporting - Coordinating with auditors and pension actuaries - f) Information technology, information security, project and process management: - Systematic management of information security and information technology - IT service management, including administration and support - Business and supplier relationship management; business enabling and innovation - Business continuity management, including emergency planning
+- a) Managing the areas of accounting and controlling, reporting, risk management, and IT and projects - b) Deputizing for the Chief Executive Officer of Pension Fund 2 and providing support in relation to strategic, organizational, and procedural issues and projects as well as governance issues - c) Accounting and controlling: - Financial statements and annual report - Implementation of the budget process and periodic cost monitoring (controlling) in relation to administration costs and asset management costs, including submission to the Board of Trustees - Cash management, financial and securities accounting - Factsheet reporting - d) Reporting: - Ensuring adequate internal and external reporting - Monitoring CS Funds AG's monthly investment controlling report for active and passive breaches - e) Risk management: - Maintaining the enterprise risk management system (ERM) for company-wide risk management, including the internal control system (ICS) - f) Financial management of the entire Pension Fund 2: - ALM process - Coordinating with the bank, e.g. with the US GAAP Steering Committee, complying with SOX and FATCA requirements, Group Accounting requirements, etc. - Coordinating with auditors and pension actuaries g) Information technology, information security, project and process management:

+- Systematic management of information security and information technology - IT service management, including administration and support - Business and supplier relationship management; business enabling and innovation - Business continuity management, including emergency planning

 Duties and competencies relating to information security are regulated in the information security policy.
 The Chief Financial Officer may delegate tasks to third parties.